beatrizsmerino/adventjs/challenge-06/README.md

 # Challenge 06

+Buffff!
+I can smell the holidays already but I still have to finish my final exams, and it's time for some maths! 😱 Help me!

 ## Description

 Before we can enjoy Christmas... it's time to finish off our final exams.
 And it's time for a bit of maths! 😱